Appetizers

 Contributed by: Melinda

-Many frittata recipes require flipping the entire frittata (a big hassel, really) or transferring the pan to the oven to finish off.
+Many frittata recipes require flipping the entire frittata (a big hassle, really) or transferring the pan to the oven to finish off.
 This requires neither effort, so anyone can make it with a simple (or cheap) non-stick skillet from the supermarket.

 4 large eggs